dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ### Create the .NET Aspire starter app

-The first step is to create a new .NET Aspire application.
-In this example the `dotnet new` command is being used, although you can create the project Visual Studio as well.
+Create a new .NET Aspire application using the `dotnet new` command.
+You can also create the project using Visual Studio.

 ```dotnetcli
 dotnet new aspire-starter --use-redis-cache -o AspireAzdWalkthrough